North Korea fires missile over Japan that lands far out in the Pacific

 "This is another dangerous, reckless, criminal act by the North Korean regime, threatening the stability of the region and the world and we condemn it, utterly," Australian Prime Minister Malcolm Turnbull said in an interview with Sky News on Friday.

-(Reporting by Jack Kim and Christine Kim in SEOUL and Hideyuki Sano in TOKYO; Additional reporting by Mohammad Zargham in WASHINGTON; Editing by Lincoln Feast and Paul Tait)
+(Reporting by Jack Kim and Christine Kim in SEOUL and Hideyuki Sano in TOKYO; Additional reporting by William Mallard and Tim Kelly in TOKYO, Mohammad Zargham and David Brunnstrom in WASHINGTON, and Phil Stewart in NEBRASKA; Writing by Linda Sieg; Editing by Paul Tait)